neopixl/tech-radar/radar/2025-07-24/react-native-video.md

 ---
 title: react-native-video
 ring: trial
-quadrant: React
+quadrant: react
-tags: [react-native, video, media, ui-components]
+tags: [react-native, video, media]
 ---
 React Native Video is a component for playing videos in React Native apps.
 It supports local and remote video playback, streaming, and features like playback controls, looping, and full-screen mode.
 The library leverages native media players for optimal performance and supports both iOS and Android.